Ellen Swallow Richards: Mineralogy

 Richards' master's thesis at Vassar was an analysis of the amount of vanadium in iron ore.

 She performed numerous experiments in mineralogy, including the discovery of an insoluble residue of the rare mineral samarskite.
 This was later determined by other scientists to yield samarium and gadolinium.
-In 1879 she was recognized by the American Institute of Mining and Metallurgical Engineers as their first female member.
+In 1879, she was recognized by the American Institute of Mining and Metallurgical Engineers as their first female member.

 Home sanitation

 Richards applied her scientific knowledge to the home.
 Since women were responsible for the home and family nutrition at the time, Richards felt that all women should be educated in the sciences.
 She wrote books about science for use in the home, such as The Chemistry of Cooking and Cleaning, published in 1882.
 Her book Food Materials and Their Adulterations(1885) led to the passing of the first Pure Food and Drug Act in Massachusetts.

 She used her own home as a kind of experimental laboratory for healthier living through science.
-Concerned with air quality in her home, she moved from coal heating and cooking oil to gas.
+She moved from using coal heating and cooking oil to gas, concerned with the air quality in her home.
 She and her husband installed fans to pull air from the home to the outside to create a cleaner air environment within the home.
 She also determined the water quality of the property's well through chemical testing, and to ensure that wastewater was not contaminating the drinking water.